-Easy salmon pasta with veggies makes a delicious and healthy 30-minute dinner perfect for busy weeknights!
-The one pot pasta recipe is easy to customise with ingredients you have on hand and includes tips for how to make a healthy one pot meal with salmon.
+Easy dairy-free salmon pasta with veggies makes a delicious and healthy 30-minute dinner perfect for busy weeknights!
+The one pot pasta recipe is easy to customize with ingredients you have on hand and includes tips for how to make a healthy one pot meal with salmon.

 Disclosure: This post contains affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.
 Learn more